CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smtp-server.md

 ### Other settings

-In the initial SMTP handshake the client advertises its hostname and its capabilities (like the max message size to accept).
+In the initial SMTP handshake the client advertises its capabilities (like the max message size to accept).
 The following config file settings can be used to override the defaults:

 ```
 smtp-maxsize:       100MB
-smtp-hostname:      a.specific.hostname.com
 ```

 ## Multiple IP addresses